-We are engaged in 3-D subsea technology and are the developer and patent holder of real-time 3-D sonar products which we expect to play a critical role in the next generation of underwater port security.
+We are engaged in 3D subsea technology and are the developer and patent holder of real-time 3D sonar products which we expect to play a critical role in the next generation of underwater port security.
 We produce hardware, software and fully integrated systems which are sold and supported on a worldwide basis, with wide applications in two distinct market segments:

-- marine geophysical survey (commercial), which focuses around oil and gas, construction and oceanographic research and exploration, where we market to survey companies, research institutions, and salvage companies.
-This was our original focus, from founding in 1994.
-Our current products encompass geophysical data collection and analysis, through to printers to output geophysical data collected by sonar.
-We believe that our marine geophysical survey markets are experiencing rapid growth due to: 1) successful new product introductions in recent periods; 2) market-proximity benefits derived from 2004 relocation to the United States; 3) initial market penetration into new sub-sectors of the marine geophysical survey markets; 4) the high price of oil and gas in the past few years, resulting in unprecedented exploration and production activity. - underwater defense/security, where we market to ports and harbors, state and federal government agencies and defense contractors.
-We started to focus on this market following the acquisition of OmniTech AS, a Norwegian company, in December 2002 (now operating under the name of Coda Octopus Omnitech AS), a company which had developed a prototype system, the EchoscopeTM, a unique, patented instrument which supplies accurate real time three-dimensional visualization, measurement, data recording and mapping of underwater objects.
-We have recently completed developing and commenced marketing this first real time, high resolution, three-dimensional underwater sonar imaging device which we believe has particularly important applications in the fields of port security, defense and undersea oil and gas development.
+- Marine geophysical survey (commercial), which focuses on oil and gas, construction and oceanographic research and exploration.
+Our current products encompass geophysical data collection and analysis, through to printers to output geophysical data collected by sonar that are marketed to survey companies, research institutions, salvage companies. - · Underwater defense/security, which focuses on ports and harbors, state and federal government agencies and defense contractors.
+We started to focus on this market following the acquisition of OmniTech AS, a Norwegian company, in December 2002 (now operating under the name of Coda Octopus Omnitech AS).
+Omnitech developed a prototype system, the EchoscopeTM, a unique, patented instrument which supplies accurate three-dimensional visualization, measurement, data recording and mapping of underwater objects.
+We have recently completed developing and commenced marketing this first real time, high resolution, three-dimensional underwater sonar imaging device which we believe has important applications in the fields of port security, defense and undersea oil and gas development.

-In addition, through our two engineering services subsidiaries, Martech Systems (Weymouth) Ltd, based in Weymouth, England, UK, and Colmek Systems Engineering, based in Salt Lake City, Utah, USA, we provide engineering services to a wide variety of clients in the subsea, defense, nuclear and pharmaceutical industries.
+In addition, through our two engineering services subsidiaries, Coda Octopus Martech Ltd., based in Weymouth, England, UK, and Coda Octopus Colmek, Inc. (formerly Miller & Hilton, Inc.), based in Salt Lake City, Utah, US, we provide engineering services to a wide variety of clients in the subsea, defense, nuclear and pharmaceutical industries.
 These engineering capabilities are increasingly being combined with our product offerings, bringing opportunities to provide complete systems, installation and support.